AI, Jobs, and the Automation Trap: Where Is HCI?: Introduction

 \section{Introduction}

-As artificial intelligence (AI) continues to permeate every facet of work, a fundamental question arises: \emph{What is its purpose in the workplace?} Many AI initiatives today aim to automate tasks, often with the implicit goal of maximizing efficiency and reducing the need for human involvement.
-According to the World Economic Forum's latest Future of Jobs survey, within the next five years, it is expected that a substantial number of jobs will be reshaped due to generative AI advancements, potentially affecting up to 40\% of total global working hours~\cite{wef_jobs_llms_2023}.
-This trajectory has sparked fears of widespread job displacement, a reduction in workforce agency, and exacerbation of existing societal inequalities~\cite{frey2017future, acemoglu2018artificial}.
+As artificial intelligence (AI) continues to permeate every facet of work, a fundamental question arises: What is its purpose in the workplace?
+Many AI initiatives today aim to automate tasks of occupations, often with the implicit goal of maximizing efficiency and reducing the need for human involvement~\cite{wef_jobs_llms_2025}.
+This trajectory has sparked concerns about widespread job displacement, reduced workforce agency, and exacerbation of existing societal inequalities.

-The Industrial Revolution offers a stark parallel to today's AI-driven transformations.
-Just as workers resisted mechanization to preserve their livelihoods, today's workforce faces the disruptive potential of AI ``taking over''~\cite{egan2024ai}.
-Reflecting on that era, we might ask: what lessons could have alleviated the upheaval faced by workers then?
-This historical lens sharpens our focus on the present: will we shape AI in ways that widen inequities, or will we create systems that uplift and empower?
-Such concerns are not without merit; recent studies show that automation-oriented AI systems disproportionately target repetitive and low-skill jobs, with the risks of job polarization~\cite{acemoglu2022tasks, septiandri2024potential, goos2009job}.
+Concerns about automation replacing human labor are not new.
+The Industrial Revolution offers a compelling historical parallel to today's AI-driven transformations.
+Just as 19\textsuperscript{th}-century workers resisted mechanization to preserve their livelihoods, today's workforce faces growing concerns about AI ``taking over'' human jobs~\cite{egan2024ai}.
+Reflecting on that period reveals a key lesson: \emph{when driven solely by efficiency, technological advancement can exacerbate inequality and displace vulnerable workers}.
+This historical lens sharpens our focus on the present challenge: \emph{will we allow AI to widen socioeconomic divides, or will we intentionally design systems that augment human work and promote inclusion?}

-Patents and applications of AI further reinforce this trend.
-An analysis of AI patents revealed a dominant focus on task automation, signaling a prioritization of labor replacement over augmentation~\cite{webb2019impact, autor2024new, septiandri2024potential}.
-This is not merely a technical choice but a reflection of societal and organizational incentives that prioritize short-term efficiency gains over long-term collaboration and equity~\cite{karizat2024patent}.
-Left unaddressed, this trajectory risks cementing AI as a displacing force, and deepening divides in labor markets as well as undermining trust in AI technologies~\cite{whittaker2018ai}.